East One Coffee Roasters, Chelsea

 A new location for an old favourite, Press Coffee in Scottsdale Quarter.My first visit to Phoenix, in October 2016, saw the chance discovery of Press Coffee in the Scottsdale Quarter development, a short walk from my hotel at the time.
 Since then, I’ve been a regular visitor on my frequent returns to the area, often calling in on my way to/from the office.
 However, that was the old Press Coffee in Scottsdale Quarter: in July 2021, Press Coffee moved to a new, much bigger unit on the other side of the development.
 Naturally on my return at the start of 2023, I had to check it out.

 The old location had a slightly awkward layout, but lots of charm, whereas the new location, a corner spot with windows on either side, has a more regular feel to it.
 There are two ranks of tables in the middle, with the counter at the back, while the windows and high ceiling lead to a bright, airy space.
 There’s more seating outside, with tables along the front and down the side.
-The offering is the familiar Press Coffee one, with two options on espresso, batch-brew filter and pour-over, all roasted in-house, along with limited but very tempting breakfast and lunch menus, backed up with cakes/pastries.
+The offering is the familiar Press Coffee one, with three options on espresso, and two more on batch-brew filter and pour-over, all roasted in-house, along with limited but very tempting breakfast and lunch menus, backed up with cakes/pastries.

 Continue reading